Dealing With Triggers: Dust Mites

 - Wash or change sheets weekly.
-Wash all of your child's bedding in hot water (higher than 130ºF or 54.4ºC) and dry it on a high setting.
+Wash all of your child's bedding and washable soft toys in hot water (higher than 130ºF or 54.4ºC) and dry them on a high setting.

 - Cover mattresses, pillows, and box springs with mite-proof covers (available at many large retail stores and also online).
 Be sure to regularly wipe down the covers.

-- Remove any carpeting, especially wall-to-wall carpeting, from your child's bedroom and other spaces where they spend a lot of time if vacuuming with a HEPA filter isn't controlling your child’s symptoms.
+- If possible, remove any carpeting, especially wall-to-wall carpeting, from your child's bedroom and other spaces where they spend a lot of time if vacuuming with a HEPA filter isn't controlling your child’s symptoms.

 - If you have area rugs, make sure they're washable and clean them weekly in hot water.